Welcome to the FAMOUS Giraffe Park Nairobi in Kenya.

 This was the beginning of a successful BREEDING PROGRAM.

-By 1983, they had raised enough money to establish the Giraffe Visitor Center as a tourist destination which is recommended by Lonely Planet.
+By 1983, they had raised enough money to establish the Giraffe Visitor Center as a tourist destination, which is recommended by Lonely Planet.

 There are now over 300 Rothschild giraffes that are safe and breeding well in various Kenyan national parks.
 FYI: About 2,098 Rothschild giraffes are remaining in the wild worldwide (IUCN, 2018).

-DO YOU KNOW: Giraffes are the world’s tallest animals?
+👉 DID YOU KNOW: Giraffes are the world’s tallest animals?

 The Giraffe Centre